K-Beauty in Korea versus Overseas

 Episode Title: K-Beauty in Korea vs Overseas Ep-15

-Today on the Korean Beauty Show podcast, we’re exploring the difference between K-Beauty in Korea versus K-Beauty overseas.
+On this episode of the Korean Beauty Show podcast, we’re exploring the difference between K-Beauty in Korea versus K-Beauty overseas.
 If you’ve ever wondered if the products actually sold in Korea are different to the Korean products you find in your country, then stay tuned because I’m going to explore the differences and why I think they happen.

 Trends in Korea move SO quickly (anywhere from six months to two years and a new trend is dead).
 Once the trend is over, people are bored and want new stuff – and so the next trend is born.
 This doesn’t just happen in K-Beauty, but with Korean food and clothes as well.
 This is very different from overseas.